 Journalism for the Digital Age

-This one year course is designed to introduce students to a wide variety of practical techniques and theoretical knowledge that underpin the fundamental skills of a journalist.
+This course is designed to introduce students to a wide variety of practical techniques and theoretical knowledge that underpin the fundamental skills of a journalist.
 It also takes a highly modern approach, as the convergence of broadcast, print and online media require the learning of new skills and methods.
 Much of the course is project based with the student working closely with each teacher in a variety of platforms, from magazines/newspapers to broadcast and online media.
-The course provides students with new digital tools and practices, and better ways to engage the public in a rapidly changing media world.
+The course provides students with new digital tools and practices and better ways to engage the public in a rapidly changing media world.

 QQI Level 5

 Leaving Certificate standard or equivalent.
 Successful applicants will have displayed a noticeable flair for English and a lively interest in current affairs.
 Academic entry requirements may be waived for mature applicants.

 - Writing Skills for Journalism

 This subject has been designed to develop writing skills for journalism.
 The units within this subject have been selected to cover the range of writing undertaken by journalists.

 - Research Skills for Journalism